SodaWithoutSparkles/revanced-troubleshooting-guide/04-adb-install.md

 ## Preface

-This guide is to use ADB (android debug bridge) to install ReVanced.
+This guide is to use ADB (android debug bridge) to install ReVanced (or any other apk).
 This has a higher chance of working, and provides more debug information if it does not work.

 ## Requirements